summiya/php-test/README.md

 Use the following command to run the tests:

-- docker run php-excercise vendor/bin/phpunit
+- docker run php-test vendor/bin/phpunit

 ## Env file